 The funding arrangements for the NIHR-managed programmes contributing to this call are described on their individual web pages.

 - Applicants should justify the importance of their proposed research and its potential impact on patient care.

 - Applicants should clearly state how their proposed research addresses an explicit evidence gap and how the research adds value to the existing NIHR research portfolio

 - Patient and public involvement should be included within the application and throughout the study design.

-- Applicants should consider contacting their local NIHR Research Design Service and the NIHR Clinical Research Network or equivalent for early support
+- Applicants should consider contacting the NIHR Research Support Service and the NIHR Clinical Research Network or equivalent for early support

 The NIHR is committed to actively and openly supporting and promoting equality, diversity and inclusion (EDI).
 All NIHR applications need to demonstrate they have met the requirements of the Equality Act (2010) by embedding EDI throughout the research proposal, ensuring there is no discrimination across the following domains; age; disability; race, including colour, nationality, ethnic or national origin; religion or belief; sex; sexual orientation; gender reassignment; being married or in a civil partnership; being pregnant or on maternity leave.